arup-group/cookiecutter-pypackage/docs/tutorial.md

 !!! note
     As you update the requirements that [you define as dependencies](#step-5-define-requirements), you should bulldoze your install and recreate it.
-    E.g., if you create your environment using mamba/conda:
+    E.g., if you create your environment using conda:

     ```bash
-    mamba create -n python-boilerplate -c conda-forge --file requirements/base.txt --file requirements/dev.txt
+    conda create -n python-boilerplate -c conda-forge --file requirements/base.txt --file requirements/dev.txt
     ```

     You should run this exact same command after updating `requirements/base.txt` and say yes to overriding the existing `python-boilerplate` environment.
-    This is a much better way of managing your python environments than adding the dependencies ad-hoc using `mamba install ...`.
+    This is a much better way of managing your python environments than adding the dependencies ad-hoc using `conda install ...`.

 ### Step 7: Tweak the generated project files to meet your specific needs / preferences